5 (British TV channel) programming: Channel 5's 10th anniversary programming

-For its 10th birthday on Friday 30 March 2007, the channel (then typeset as Channel Five) scheduled a few special programmes which resulted in the channel achieving its lowest viewing figures on a Friday for nearly 10 years and, for any day, its lowest peak time share performance since 2002.
+For its 10th birthday on Friday 30 March 2007, the channel (then typeset as Channel 5) scheduled a few special programmes which resulted in the channel achieving its lowest viewing figures on a Friday for nearly 10 years and, for any day, its lowest peak time share performance since 2002.

 The birthday schedule started with the 7.30pm programme Gordon Brown Meets the 10-Year-Olds which got 200,000 viewers watching Channel 5, the channel's lowest amount of viewers for that timeslot in two years.
 Gordon Brown Meets the 10-Year-Olds was followed by The Ten Demandments at 8pm and I Blame the Spice Girls: The Monster Quiz of the Decade an hour later.
 The latter show, produced by Zeppotron was a comedy quiz presented by Liza Tarbuck, and featuring contestants Trisha Goddard, Johnny Vegas, Ben Miller and Frankie Boyle, which took its name from the fact that the Spice Girls had been the first act to be seen launching the service in 1997.
 Questions were based on stories from the news between the period 1997 - 2007, as well as shows that had been broadcast on the channel.
 Unlike Channel 4's The Big Fat Quiz of the Year, which has had numerous editions since December 2004, I Blame the Spice Girls remains a one-off, as only 600,000 viewers tuned in to see the 90 minute 9pm quiz.

 The channels best ratings for its birthday night of programming was for The Most Shocking Celebrity Moments of the Decade at 10.30pm, a programme which attracted 900,000 viewers from 10.30pm on 30 March 2007, and a format which would be still commissioned by the channel (under various Most Shocking names) 15 years later.

 Children and teenagers

 Channel 5's pre-school programming block Milkshake! is shown from 06:00 to 09:15 each day.
-The block has a number of presenters, including Eddie Mathews and Naomi Wilkinson, and features a range of pre-school programming, including Fifi and the Flowertots, Peppa Pig and Hi-5.
+The block has a number of presenters and features a range of pre-school programming, including Fifi and the Flowertots, Peppa Pig and Hi-5.
 Until October 2007, the channel also had a block called Shake! at weekends, which was aimed at an older audience.
 However, Channel 5 then removed the Shake! block from its schedules, as Neighbours was taking up the Sunday slot.
 Shake! made a return to the channel on 4 October 2009 every Sunday morning after agreeing a deal with Disney.
 The block features Hannah Montana, Wizards of Waverly Place and Snobs.
 It also saw the return of Channel 5's hit show The Tribe, a futuristic New Zealand teenage drama series which was shown in its entirety from 1999 to 2003.
-John Walsh produced several documentary series, “Boyz & Girlz”, “Cowboyz & Cowgirlz” and “TREX” for children's controller Nick Wilson.
+John Walsh produced several documentary series, "Boyz & Girlz", "Cowboyz & Cowgirlz" and "TREX" for children's controller Nick Wilson.